DHI is the acronym for Direct Hair Implantation

 Step by step procedure

 - Following the registration at the hospital, the blood sample will be taken for the analysis.
-While waiting for the results, the Doctor will be performing the hair and scalp analysis, understanding the patient´s needs and expectations, discussing the patient´s medical history, alopecia level, design and planning of the hair transplant operation.
+The next day the Doctor will be performing the hair and scalp analysis, understanding the patient´s needs and expectations, discussing the patient´s medical history, alopecia level, design and planning of the hair transplant operation.

-- Once the blood test results come in, the patient´s head will be shaved.
-The Doctor will mark the donor area to determine the extraction areas.
-Subsequently, the design of the transplant is finalised, where the Doctor will mark the implant areas and the frontal line design.
-The patient’s opinion will also be taken to determine the final design of the implant.
+- Once the design has been finalised and the consent form signed, the patient´s head will be shaved.
+The Doctor will mark the donor area to determine the extraction areas and the design process will finish.
+Needless to say that the patient’s opinion will also be taken to determine the final design of the implant.

 - At this time the patient is ready to enter the operation room where the surgery will take place.

 - Firstly, the local anaesthetic is administered in the donor area.
 The effect of local anaesthetic is immediate.
-However, if the patient wishes, a pre-anaesthetic (without a needle) can be used without any additional cost or patient can be provided with sedation.
+Before using the local anaesthetic, we use a pre-anaesthetic (without a needle) to reduce the discomfort that the local anaesthetic might cause.

-- The extraction of the follicles can be carried out manually or semi-manually (with micro motor punch).
-NOTE: The cost of both procedures varies.
-The manual extraction is carried out with the manual punch, by which the Doctor makes a circular incision around the follicular unit with a perpendicular angle.
+- The extraction of the follicles is carried out with a mix of manual and micromotor punch.
+The manual extraction is carried out with the manual punch, by making a circular incision around the follicular unit with a perpendicular angle.
 Once the incision has been made, the follicular unit is removed with forceps.
-In the case of semi manual extraction, the circular incision is carried out with a micro motor that performs the same function as the manual punch but mechanically.
+The same incision is performed using the micromotor punch for the extraction.

 - After lunch, the process repeats itself.
 It must be taken into account that Dr. Turan, aiming to maximize the result of the implant, does not perform hair transplants of more than 3000 follicular units in the same day.
 In implants that exceed this number of follicular units, the operation will be carried out on two consecutive days.
 The second day begins at the same time of the first day.
 On this second day, the entire process flows faster by several factors: knowledge of the process by the patient, knowledge of both donor and implant areas by the doctor.